Gabriel0110/webby-agents/README.md

 });
 ```

-By default, the framework will look for the API key in the environment variable.
+Follow best practices for handling API keys in your environment.

 ### 1. Basic Single Agent